 In the first part of this blog post, we talked about the man behind the collection.
 Now, we're going to be talking about the care and effort into preserving these specimens.

 Collecting the specimens would have been very difficult.
 It takes great patience, knowledge, and perseverance.
 Stephen Quelch and his wife Kathleen, who is also credited with the collecting of some of the specimens, would have spent days tracking butterflies and moths.
 He would have also had to have been very patient in collecting bird’s eggs; he had to wait for the parent birds to leave the nest.
 Then he would have had to climb up the tree and put the eggs in a carrying pouch, his pants’ pocket, or even in his mouth!
-The climb down must have been very slow, so that he made sure not to damage the eggs.
+The climb down must have been very slow so that he made sure not to damage the eggs.
 Transporting any of these specimens was very particular.

 Eggs had to be stored in cotton wool and in containers that would ensure they would not get crushed or tossed about.
-Butterflies and moths had to be put into paper triangles, envelopes or tight fitting boxes.
+Butterflies and moths had to be put into paper triangles, envelopes or tight-fitting boxes.

 Nowadays, egg collecting, also known as Oology, is illegal in many places of the world.
 In fact, it is illegal to own any bird’s eggs collected from the year 1954 and on.
 If Mr. Quelch had collected these eggs any later than he had, the museum might not have been able to have any of them in its collection.
-In the United Kingdom it is illegal under the Protection of Birds Act 1954 and Wildlife and Countryside Act 1981.
-In America it is restricted, and even a criminal offense depending on the species, under the Migratory Bird Treaty Act, the Lacey Act, the Endangered Species Act, and other laws.
+In the United Kingdom, it is illegal under the Protection of Birds Act 1954 and the Wildlife and Countryside Act 1981.
+In America, it is restricted, and even a criminal offence depending on the species, under the Migratory Bird Treaty Act, the Lacey Act, the Endangered Species Act, and other laws.
 Collectors and owners must have special permits to be able to find and keep specimens.

 Butterfly and moth collection, however, is still a celebrated hobby and profession.
 Many collectors set up simple traps in their backyards and find many different wonders!
 Scientists travel to different parts of the world to find rare species and learn about the ecology and behaviour of these beautiful creatures.